pranav-kasana/Spam-SMS-Classification-NLP/README.md

 3. **Modeling**: Training models like Naive Bayes, SVM, etc., and evaluating performance.
 4. **Evaluation**: Assessing model accuracy, precision, recall, and F1-score.

-## How to Run
-1. Clone the repository.
-2. Install dependencies using `pip install -r requirements.txt`.
-3. Run the notebook or script to train and evaluate the model.

 ## Results
 - Best model: Naive Bayes
 - Accuracy: 98%